amith-at-github/kafka-k8s-playground/cfk/security/secrets-provider-integration/aws-secretmanger-rest-proxy-ccloud/Readme.md

 ## Overview
 This is a sample Repo demonstrating  CP Rest Proxy deployment on CFK, pointing to Confluent Cloud kafka server and schema Registry.
-Addionally this repo also supports follwing features.
+Additionally this repo also supports following features.
 -  CFK using csi drivers (container storage interface).
 -  CP rest Proxy enabled with Principal propagation.
 -  Integrates with AWS secruity Manager.